timewave-computer/valence-coprocessor/crates/core/src/smt/README.md

 This module utilizes the underlying `TreeBackend` to manage node relationships, encapsulating implementation logic within its own boundaries.

-The `ExecutionContext` offers the necessary cryptographic primitives, including a selection of hashes for use during data insertion.
+The `Hasher` offers the necessary cryptographic primitives, including a selection of hashes for use during data insertion.

 The design employs a binary sparse Merkle tree, with each node categorized as either a pure node, a leaf (associated with a specific leaf key), or containing the related leaf data (a raw byte vector).